spatialthoughts/courses/04_loops_and_conditionals.md

         print('{} is a mega city'.format(city))
 ```

-    San Francisco is a small city
-    Los Angeles is a big city
-    New York is a mega city
-    Atlanta is a small city

 ## Control Statements

 A for-loop iterates over each item in the sequence.
 Sometimes is desirable to stop the execution, or skip certain parts of the for-loops.
 Python has special statements, `break`, `continue` and `pass`.